 There are occasions when you can see a trade off.
 For example, between 1979 and 1983, we see inflation (CPI) fall from 15% to 2.5%.
 During this period, we see a rise in unemployment from 5% to 11%.

 In 2008, we saw inflation fall from 5% to 2%.
 During this time, we see a sharp rise in unemployment from 5% to over 10%.

 This suggests there can be a trade off between unemployment and inflation.

 UK Evidence – Unemployment v Inflation

 The Phillips curve is criticised by the Monetarist view.
 Monetarists argue that increasing aggregate demand will only cause a temporary fall in unemployment.
 In the long run, higher AD only causes inflation and no increase in real GDP in the long term.

 Monetarists argue LRAS is inelastic and therefore Phillips Curve looks like this:

 Monetarist Phillips Curve Diagram

-Rational expectation monetarists, believe there is no trade-off even in the short-term.
-They believe if government or Central Bank increased money supply, people would automatically expect inflation, so there would be no improvement in real GDP.
+Rational expectation monetarists believe there is no trade-off even in the short-term.
+They believe if the government or Central Bank increased the money supply, people would automatically expect inflation, so there would be no improvement in real GDP.

 Falling Inflation and Falling Unemployment